hammerlab/ketrew/src/doc/Long-Running_Plugins.md

 Dynamic linking can be annoying: for instance, some libraries do not install `.cmxs` files, and some architectures do not support native dynlink, …

-Hopefully there is an **alternative**, one can link plugins statically with `src/app/main.ml` (or another version of that), see the [documentation](./Alternative_CLI_Application.md).
+Luckily, there is an **alternative**, one can link plugins statically with `src/app/main.ml` (or another version of that), see the [documentation](./Alternative_CLI_Application.md).